WeiKangda/LLM-ERE/README.md

 > *Authors: Kangda Wei, Aayush Gautam, Ruihong Huang*\
 > *Published in: Findings of the Association for Computational Linguistics: EMNLP 2024*

 We systematically evaluate the performance of Large Language Models (LLMs) in extracting event relations using the MAVEN-ERE dataset.
-The study examines various prompting techniques and assesses LLMs like GPT-3.5 and Llama-2 against a supervised baseline.
+The study examines various prompting techniques and assesses LLMs like GPT-3.5 and Llama-2 against a supervised baseline presented in [MAVEN-ERE](https://aclanthology.org/2022.emnlp-main.60/) by Wang et al. 2022.

 ## Introduction